Jalen Hurd: 2017 season

 On April 22, 2017, Hurd announced he would transfer to Baylor University, requiring him to sit out the 2017 season.

 2018 season

-At Baylor, Hurd had three games with at least 100 receiving yards.
+At Baylor, after moving from running back to wide receiver, Hurd had three games with at least 100 receiving yards.
 He had 136 receiving yards and a receiving touchdown against UTSA, 104 receiving yards and a receiving touchdown against Oklahoma, and 135 receiving yards against Kansas State.
 He finished the season with 69 receptions for 946 receiving yards and four receiving touchdowns with 48 carries for 209 rushing yards and three rushing touchdowns.
 After injuring his knee in the season finale, Hurd was unable to play in the Texas Bowl against Vanderbilt.
-Hurd was named Big 12 Offensive Newcomer of the Year.
+Hurd was named Big 12 Conference Offensive Newcomer of the Year.